 You can track every connection being made through the applications and services used in your Linux distribution.

-It is an entirely free and open-source software that aims to make money using its paid VPN service (SPN), which uses onion-encryption (inspired by Tor) to route your connections from through destinations keeping your identity private.
+It is an entirely free and open-source software that aims to make money using its paid VPN-like service (SPN), which uses onion-encryption (inspired by Tor) to route your connections from through destinations keeping your identity private.

 Even if you download things from your terminal, it tracks them and provides you the detailed information regarding the domain, IP, encryption status, protocol, and the option to block future connections if needed.